cmpsc100-allegheny-college/course_information/README.md

 #### Workbook projects

-Each Monday, you will complete various short, guided projects.
+Each Monday you will complete various short, guided projects.
 We will reserve time on Monday for questions and a brief walk-through of the project, pointing out key aspects that will become important for your work on Weekly Projects (see below).

 The Workbook is assessed on a completion basis, meaning that you are expected to complete each short project.